Affiliate links on Android Authority may earn us a commission. Learn more.

 Here’s everything you should avoid when cleaning your phone speaker

-- Liquids: Introducing liquids into a phone is not a good idea.
-You could short-circuit or corrode components.
-Plus, this may void your phone’s warranty.
+- Liquids: Introducing liquids into a phone is never a good idea.
+You can short-circuit or corrode components, not to mention void your phone’s warranty.

-- Sharp objects: Don’t use a bent paperclip, sewing needle, pins, or other sharp objects to clean speaker grilles.
-If you do this, you can damage your phone’s surface or delicate interior components.
+- Sharp objects: Don’t use a bent paperclip, sewing needle, pins, or other any sharp object.
+If you do this, you might damage your phone’s surface or delicate interior components.

-- Compressed air: Canned or compressed air seems tempting to blow off dust and dirt, but you could also force dirt further into your phone.
+- Compressed air: Canned/compressed air may seem tempting, but you could also force dirt further into your phone, or spray some of the can’s liquids.

 - Scouring powders or harsh cleansers: Using harsh chemicals or abrasives can damage your phone permanently.